samanthavivonia/portfolio/HERO_IMG.md

 Since this styling will be highly unique to the hero image element, we will create a **semantic** class for the hero image container.

-1. In your `style.css` document, create a new CSS rule-set selecting all elements with a class of `hero-image`.
+1. In your `styles.css` document, create a new CSS rule-set selecting all elements with a class of `hero-image`.
 1. In the CSS rule-set you created in the step above, add a [`background-image`](https://www.w3schools.com/cssref/pr_background-image.asp) property with a value of `url(assets/lfz-logo.png)`.
     - This will apply the background image to the container.
 1. Below the above property, add a [`background-color`](https://www.w3schools.com/cssref/pr_background-color.asp) property with a value of `#303b43`.